pri-k/docs-mysql/cluster-state.html.md

 owner: MySQL
 ---

-Connect to each MySQL node using a mysql client and check its status.
+Connect to each MySQL node using a MySQL client and check its status.

 <pre class="terminal">
 $ mysql -h NODE_IP -u root -pPASSWORD -e 'SHOW STATUS LIKE "wsrep_cluster_status";'